Benefit

 FINDINGS

-In May 1999, optimization of signal timing at 40 intersections was completed in the Tysons Corner area of Virginia.
-Estimates indicated the system reduced vehicle stops by approximately six percent and decreased delay by approximately 22 percent.
+In May 1999, optimization of signal timing at 40 intersections was completed in the Tysons Corner area.
+Impact analyses indicated the system reduced vehicle stops by approximately six percent and decreased delay by approximately 22 percent.

 Goal Areas